Special Education

 The BSEd in Special Education is a practice-based program with an emphasis on clinical practice and apprenticeship.
 The paraprofessional to teacher track (PTP) allows candidates currently employed as special education paraprofessionals to complete their degree while maintaining their position.
 Candidates not employed as paraprofessionals will complete their degree on campus through a combination of traditional and online coursework with enhanced clinical practicum opportunities.

-Teacher candidates must achieve a minimum grade of C in any course required for the major.
 The seven student learning goals of the program align with the teacher preparation standards of the Council for Exceptional Children (CEC):

 Student Learning Goals | Student Learning Outcomes |